Environmental, Health, and Safety (EHS) Policies Division of Science and Math

 - The Florida Department of Environmental Protection (FDEP) regulates discharges of wastewater to/onto the ground within the State of Florida.
 Any project/task at Jacksonville University that may involve the accidental release of waste water into the environment must be communicate to university administration prior to the start of the project so that best management practices can be established to prevent/control any potential release.

 Jacksonville University recognizes that safety training improves individual and organizational performance.
 These safety training sessions allow the university to achieve and maintain its institutional goals.
-For the Division of Science and Math, the primary investigators/supervisors/managers identify general and specialized training needs based on job tasks and hazards associated with that the employee/student’s role.
-The Division of Science and Math is responsible for developing, implementing, and monitoring the overall safety training programs and provide compliance/specialized training for all students and personnel within the Biology, Chemistry, Engineering, Marine Sciences, and Physics departments.
+For the School of Science and Mathematics, the primary investigators/supervisors/managers identify general and specialized training needs based on job tasks and hazards associated with that the employee/student’s role.
+The School of Science and Mathematics is responsible for developing, implementing, and monitoring the overall safety training programs and provide compliance/specialized training for all students and personnel within the Biology, Chemistry, Marine Sciences, and Physics departments.
 Please note that all academic and administrative departments are responsible for providing department-level, job-specific training for faculty, staff, and student workers.
 Training will be delivered through a mixture of methods including Instructor-led classroom sessions, hands-on applications, video-based lectures, or computer-based online training systems.

 Please include your name, the department or division you report to, the Principle Investigator that you will be working with, the name of the project you will be working on, and a means to contact you.
 Thank you.